STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 .. option:: --hpx:help

-   print out program usage (default: this message), possible values: ``full`` (additionally prints options from components)
+   Print out program usage (default: this message).
+Possible values: ``full`` (additionally prints options from components).

 .. option:: --hpx:version

-   print out |hpx| version and copyright information
+   Print out |hpx| version and copyright information.

 .. option:: --hpx:info

-   print out |hpx| configuration information
+   Print out |hpx| configuration information.

 .. option:: --hpx:options-file arg

-   specify a file containing command line options (alternatively: @filepath)
+   Specify a file containing command line options (alternatively: @filepath).

 |hpx| options (additionally allowed in an options file)
 -------------------------------------------------------

 .. option:: --hpx:worker

-   run this instance in worker mode
+   Run this instance in worker mode.

 .. option:: --hpx:console

-   run this instance in console mode
+   Run this instance in console mode.

 .. option:: --hpx:connect

-   run this instance in worker mode, but connecting late
+   Run this instance in worker mode, but connecting late.

 .. option:: --hpx:run-agas-server

-   run :term:`AGAS` server as part of this runtime instance
+   Run :term:`AGAS` server as part of this runtime instance.

 .. option:: --hpx:run-hpx-main

-   run the hpx_main function, regardless of :term:`locality` mode
+   Run the hpx_main function, regardless of :term:`locality` mode.

 .. option:: --hpx:hpx arg

-   the IP address the |hpx| parcelport is listening on, expected format:
+   The IP address the |hpx| parcelport is listening on, expected format:
-   ``address:port`` (default: ``127.0.0.1:7910``)
+   ``address:port`` (default: ``127.0.0.1:7910``).

 .. option:: --hpx:agas arg

-   the IP address the :term:`AGAS` root server is running on, expected format:
+   The IP address the :term:`AGAS` root server is running on, expected format:
-   ``address:port`` (default: ``127.0.0.1:7910``)
+   ``address:port`` (default: ``127.0.0.1:7910``).

 .. option:: --hpx:run-agas-server-only

-   run only the :term:`AGAS` server
+   Run only the :term:`AGAS` server.

 .. option:: --hpx:nodefile arg

-   the file name of a node file to use (list of nodes, one node name per line and core)
+   The file name of a node file to use (list of nodes, one node name per line and core).

 .. option:: --hpx:nodes arg

-   the (space separated) list of the nodes to use (usually this is extracted from a node file)
+   The (space separated) list of the nodes to use (usually this is extracted from a node file).

 .. option:: --hpx:endnodes

-   this can be used to end the list of nodes specified using the option :option:`--hpx:nodes`
+   This can be used to end the list of nodes specified using the option :option:`--hpx:nodes`.

 .. option:: --hpx:ifsuffix arg

-   suffix to append to host names in order to resolve them to the proper network interconnect
+   Suffix to append to host names in order to resolve them to the proper network interconnect.

 .. option:: --hpx:ifprefix arg

-   prefix to prepend to host names in order to resolve them to the proper network interconnect
+   Prefix to prepend to host names in order to resolve them to the proper network interconnect.

 .. option:: --hpx:iftransform arg

-   sed-style search and replace (``s/search/replace/``) used to transform host names to the proper network interconnect
+   Sed-style search and replace (``s/search/replace/``) used to transform host names to the proper network interconnect.

 .. option:: --hpx:localities arg

-   the number of localities to wait for at application startup (default: ``1``)
+   The number of localities to wait for at application startup (default: ``1``).

 .. option:: --hpx:node arg

-   number of the node this :term:`locality` is run on (must be unique)
+   Number of the node this :term:`locality` is run on (must be unique).

 .. option:: --hpx:ignore-batch-env

-   ignore batch environment variables
+   Ignore batch environment variables.

 .. option:: --hpx:expect-connecting-localities

-   this :term:`locality` expects other localities to dynamically connect (this is implied if the number of initial localities is larger than 1)
+   This :term:`locality` expects other localities to dynamically connect (this is implied if the number of initial localities is larger than 1).

 .. option:: --hpx:pu-offset

-   the first processing unit this instance of |hpx| should be run on (default:
+   The first processing unit this instance of |hpx| should be run on (default:
-   ``0``)
+   ``0``).

 .. option:: --hpx:pu-step

-   the step between used processing unit numbers for this instance of |hpx|
+   The step between used processing unit numbers for this instance of |hpx|
-   (default: ``1``)
+   (default: ``1``).

 .. option:: --hpx:threads arg

-   the number of operating system threads to spawn for this |hpx|
+   The number of operating system threads to spawn for this |hpx|
    :term:`locality`.
 Possible values are: numeric values ``1``, ``2``, ``3`` and
    so on, ``all`` (which spawns one thread per processing unit, includes hyperthreads), or ``cores`` (which spawns one thread per core) (default: